Ursula Groden-Kranich

 Ursula Groden-Kranich (born 24 May 1965) is a German politician of the Christian Democratic Union of Germany (CDU) who served as a member of the Bundestag from 2013 to 2021, representing the constituency of Mainz.
 She is also a member of Mainz City Council and was the local representative for Mainz-Hechtsheim between 2004 and 2014.

 Education and career

 After graduating from the Maria-Ward School, Mainz in 1984, Groden-Kranich continued her training at the LRP Landesbank Rhineland-Palatinate.
 She has continued to work for them as an investment advisor from 1989 until 2014.

 Groden-Kranich is married and has a daughter.
 She is the honorary vice chairman of the German Red Cross (DRK) in the Mainz-Bingen district, as well as being the chairman in the local branch of Mainz-Hechtsheim.
 She also sits at the head of the support group for the St Pankratius Church in her locality.

 Political career

-Groden-Kranich joined the Young Union of Germany (Junge Union), the youth branch of the CDU and CSU, in 1982 and later worked on the board of the CDU in Hechtsheim.
-She was also a member of the federal committee for Kommunalpolitischen Vereinigung (KPV) of the party.
+Groden-Kranich joined the Young Union of Germany (Junge Union), the youth branch of the CDU and CSU, in 1982 and later served on the board of the CDU in Hechtsheim.
+She was also a member of the federal committee of the Kommunalpolitische Vereinigung (KPV) of the party.